-We receive a significant number of enquiries via our helpline and Enquiry Form regarding Dart Charge enforcement and hopefully the information on this page will be of assistance to you.
+We receive a significant number of enquiries via our helpline and Enquiry Form regarding Dart Charge enforcement.
+Hopefully the information on this page will be of assistance to you.

-In 2014, the very popular payment booths were removed from the Dartford Crossing.
-Instead of stopping at the barriers to make payment, motorists either have to pay the charge in advance or alternatively; make payment by midnight the following day.
+The Dartford Crossing became a toll road in 2014.
+Motorists using the crossing either have to pay the charge in advance or alternatively; make payment by midnight the following day.
 The payment system is called the Dart Charge and is administered by Highways England.
-It is similar to the Transport for London (TfL) Congestion Charge scheme.
-It even has the same red C logo.
-Last year, over 50 million vehicles used the Dartford Crossing !!
+It is similar to the Transport for London (TfL) Congestion Charge scheme and even shares the same red C logo.

 How does the Dart Charge work?

 It works by using number plate reading cameras, lasers and tag readers to identify the vehicle using the Dartford Crossing.
-If you had set up a Dart Charge account in advance, the required payment will be deducted by Highways England.
+If you have set up a Dart Charge account, the crossing fee will automatically be deducted.

 How much is the Dart Charge?

 The Dartford Crossing is free to use between the hours of 10pm and 6am.
-But at all other times, the Dart Charge is payable and the amount varies according to the vehicle class which is detailed here.
+At all other times, the Dart Charge is payable.
+The amount varies according to the vehicle class which is detailed here.

 Vehicle class A: Free